 Cedar Pass Campground

-- 96 sites.
+96 sites.
 Electricity only.
 No water, no sewer

-- No ground fires year-round.
+No ground fires year-round.

-- Close to Visitor Center and Restaurant
+Close to the Visitor Center and Restaurant

 Sage Creek Campground